Active Structure Learning of Bayesian Networks in an Observational Setting: Correctness of

 The following lemma shows that if a family is accepted in the main loop of \myalgref{active_algorithm}, then it is in some optimal structure which includes all the families accepted so far.
-Denote the set of optimal graphs in $\struct_j$ by $\struct_j^* := \struct^* \cap \struct_j$.
+This shows that in \algname, there is always some optimal structure that is consistent with the families accepted so far.